Shadowy details! [UPDATED]

 In my youth as a carefree university student, I had very nice teachers that told me that you could only get shadows on 3D computer-generated images if you developed a ray-tracer.
 Now, my poor teachers of course couldn’t imagine the technological advances.
-Although we still don’t have graphic cards that can manage 50 frames per second of ray tracing (we’ll get there!), the clever programmers have figured out lots of cool tricks to achieve the same with different algorithms that can, indeed, render a scene insanely quickly.
+Teachers at video game design schools today probably can’t imagine graphic cards that can manage 50 frames per second of ray tracing (we’ll get there!), although the clever programmers have figured out lots of cool tricks to achieve the same with different algorithms that can, indeed, render a scene insanely quickly.

 The Second Life® client was able to do shadows… on and off.
 Some versions had a special flag which you could set via LSL to “activate” shadows.
 This was dropped recently.
 And why?… Because one of Linden Lab’s teams of developers is actively doing a complete rewrite of the lighting model, allowing more than 6 lights in a scene and reasonably-drawn shadows.